zohnannor/dark-mode-gd/README.md

 Check out mod's settings, the default values are set to have same values as [Absolute]'s [DarkMode Patcher] patches.

+## Disclaimer

+It is not a texture pack.
+This mod only changes the colors that are not changeable via texture packs, helpful for "dark mode" texture packs.

+If you're looking for a dark mode texture pack, you can check out these:

+-   (TODO: add a link when(if?) released) [RedHuseey]'s `Dark Mode GD texture pack` ported to 2.2
+-   (TODO: also add a link once finished and release) My texture pack

 ### TODO:

 -   ensure there is no crashes